 Will the Government consider a vape licensing scheme?

-Although such as scheme has been advocated for by many, the Government has so far stated that they are not going to pursue it, due to the ‘impacts and burden on businesses and local authorities’.
+Although such as scheme has been advocated for by many, the previous Tory Government had stated that they were not planning to pursue it, due to the ‘impacts and burden on businesses and local authorities’.
 On the contrary, many retailers are the ones calling for such a system and have proved willing to do the work needed to implement it.
 The UKVIA framework has also received support from the Chartered Trading Standards Institute.

 Sources